emcuttsy/monoglot-anxiety/content/english/blog/what-is-comprehensible-input-language-learning.md

 * <a target="_blank" href="https://www.monoglotanxiety.com/blog/how-i-learned-german-to-c1-using-immersion-despite-being-busy-and-disorganized/">How I self-taught German to C1 despite being super chaotic and disorganized</a>
 * <a target="_blank" href="https://www.monoglotanxiety.com/blog/how-i-passed-the-goethe-b2-german-exam-with-a-nearly-perfect-score/">How I passed the B2 Goethe exam with a nearly perfect score</a>
-* <a target="_blank" href="https://www.monoglotanxiety.com/blog/german-science-youtube-channels/">10 great science YouTube channels</a>
+* <a target="_blank" href="https://www.monoglotanxiety.com/blog/how-to-automatically-track-language-learning-time-using-ios-automations/">How to track your comprehensible input time automatically with iOS automations and Toggl</a>